*This article was originally released in March 2023 and updated with additional material in November 2024.

 How Big Is the Straight Whiskey Market?

-Straight whiskey in the U.S. is currently led by mainstay brands such as Jim Beam, Jack Daniels, and Evan Williams, but the category is being pushed forward even further by high-growth brands like Ole Smoky, Elijah Craig, and Angel’s Envy.
-Each of these brands saw their 9-liter case volumes grow by at least 22% from 2019 to 2021.
-In 2021 consumers spent nearly $11 billion on straight whiskey at retail.
+Straight whiskey in the U.S. is currently led by mainstay brands such as Jim Beam, Jack Daniels, Evan Williams, and Maker’s Mark, but the category is being pushed forward even further by high-growth brands like Ole Smoky, Woodford Reserve, and Buffalo Trace.
+Each of these brands saw their 9-liter case volumes grow over 5% from 2022 to 2023, with Buffalo Trace leading the way with a 16.7% jump year-over-year.
+Overall, straight whiskey accounted for 10% of all spirits consumption in the U.S. last year.
 The states that were responsible for selling the most 9L cases of straight whiskey included:

 The states and territories responsible for selling the most straight whiskey cases per capita included: